agra-uni-bremen/formal-iss/README.md

 # formal-iss

-Generate an instruction set simulator (ISS) from a formal [LibRISCV](https://github.com/nmeum/libriscv) ISA model.
+Generate a RISC-V instruction set simulator from a formal [LibRISCV](https://github.com/agra-uni-bremen/libriscv) ISA model.

-## Status
+## About

-Currently, the implementation is capable of generating a significant subset of the RV32 base instruction set.
+The code generator provided here is capable of generating a simulator-agnostic implementation of the RV32I instruction set.
-This subset has already been integrated with the existing [riscv-vp](https://github.com/agra-uni-bremen/riscv-vp) in the [libriscv-vp](https://github.com/nmeum/libriscv-vp) repository.
+This generated code has been successfully integrated with [Spike](https://github.com/agra-uni-bremen/spike-libriscv) and [riscv-vp](https://github.com/agra-uni-bremen/libriscv-vp).
+More information on the code generator is provided in the publication *Minimally Invasive Generation of RISC-V Instruction Set Simulators from Formal ISA Models* which will be published in the proceedings of the 2023 Forum on Specification & Design Languages (FDL).

 ## Usage